mikolajsto/Spotify-simple-recommendation-app/README.txt

      SCOPE: 'playlist-modify-public playlist-modify-private'
      PLAYLIST: 'your_playlist_id'

+Note: Make sure that the config.yaml file is in the same folder as the script simple_recommendation_app.py or adjust the script to point to the correct path of config.yaml.

 Running the app:

-To run the Flask app, use the following command: python app/simple_recommendation_app.py
+1. To run the Flask app, use the following command: python app/simple_recommendation_app.py

+2. Make sure you are logged into Spotify in your web browser.

-Open your web browser and navigate to: http://127.0.0.1:8000/get_music_recommendations?seed_artists=artist_id to get music recommendations.
+3. Open your web browser and navigate to: http://127.0.0.1:8000/get_music_recommendations?seed_artists=artist_id to get music recommendations.

 Folder structure: